darksys0x/darksys0x.github.io/_posts/2023-06-07-Analysis and Reversing of srvnet2sys.md

 # Full technical analysis and reverse "srvnet2.sys"

-In this section, the complete behavior of the rootkit is illustrated.
+In this section, the complete behavior of the rootkit is depicted.

-The rootkit checks if the safeboot mode is disabled that since the rootkit probably won't run in safeboot mode due to safeboot restrictions, and then it calls "CreateKeThreadForInjectingShellcode" to create a kernel thread for injecting the shell code into usermode processes refer figure 4.
+The rootkit initiates by checking whether the safe boot mode is disabled.
+This check is crucial because the rootkit is unlikely to function properly in safe boot mode due to the imposed restrictions.
+If safe boot mode is disabled, the rootkit proceeds to invoke the "CreateKeThreadForInjectingShellcode" function.
+This function is responsible for creating a kernel thread specifically designed to inject the shellcode into user-mode processes, as illustrated in Figure 4.
+By creating a kernel thread dedicated to this task, the rootkit ensures efficient and controlled injection of the shellcode across multiple processes in the user-mode space.
+This injection mechanism enables the rootkit to gain control and execute arbitrary code within those processes, allowing for various malicious activities or privilege escalation.

 ![Figure 4: entre point of the rootkit](https://raw.githubusercontent.com/darksys0x/darksys0x.github.io/master/_posts/imgs/srvnet2/image4.png)